cnbbooks/lfe-casting-spels/book/part5/2-patts.md

 That looks pretty wild, so let's pause while we go through it.

 LFE supports something called *pattern matching* thanks to its heritage from Erlang (which got it from Prolog).
-Many of the Lisp forms in LFE support *pattern matching*, and one of those is a function definition: you can put patterns in the arguments.
+Many of the Lisp forms in LFE support *pattern matching*, and one of those is a function definition: you can put patterns in a function's arguments when you define it.
 However, when you do this, you need to make some changes.
-That's why the function above looks funny, because of these changes: an extra set of parentheses is needed.
+That's why the function above looks funny, because of these changes: an extra set of parentheses is needed (if you're wondering why, it's because instead of just one set of arguments and a function body, patterns allow for *many* sets of arguments and corresponding bodies ... so the extra set of parentheses is like a list of function definitions).

 Functions without pattern matching in their arguments look like this, as we saw previously:

 ```lisp
 (defun <name> (<arg> ...)